Mamotte! Lollipop: Plot

 Nina Yamada is a seventh grade student who dreams about a prince charming who will always protect her, no matter what.
 One day, Nina accidentally swallowed a Crystal Pearl that she assumed was candy that came with her cake.
 But the Crystal Pearl was the goal of a sorcery examination.
-Nina becomes the new target by many probationer sorcerers and goes on for half a year.
-During this whole mix up, she meets two wizard boys named Zero and Ichii and comes to a conclusion that they protect her until a potion is made to remove the Crystal Pearl from her.
+Nina becomes the new target of many probationer sorcerers and goes on for half a year.
+During this whole mix up, she meets two wizard boys named Zero and Ichii and comes to the conclusion that they protect her until a potion is made to remove the Crystal Pearl from her.
 However, this potion will take about six months to complete.
 Despite how long it took Zero and Ichii decided to protect Nina.
-Even at school and at home, Zero and Ichii protect Nina where ever she goes.
+Even at school and at home, Zero and Ichii protect Nina wherever she goes.
 Despite Nina finding it annoying that the two follow her around everywhere, it is for her own good.